Updated Mar 14, 2026 § For Pets

 • For dogs that roam in rural or wilderness areas, a subscription GPS tracker like Fi Series 3 or Tractive DOG 6 is worth the monthly cost

-Why Most "No Subscription GPS Trackers" Aren't GPS
+Why Aren’t Most “No Subscription GPS Trackers” Actually GPS?

 Search for “dog GPS tracker no monthly fee” and you’ll find dozens of results recommending AirTags, Tiles, and SmartTags.
 None of these contain a GPS chip.

-Bluetooth vs GPS: Bluetooth trackers (AirTag, SmartTag, Tile) broadcast a short-range signal that nearby smartphones pick up and relay.
-They don't know their own location.
+Bluetooth vs GPS: The AKC’s pet safety guide recommends GPS trackers for dogs that roam off-leash, noting that 10 million pets go missing each year in the US.
+Bluetooth trackers (AirTag, SmartTag, Tile) broadcast a short-range signal that nearby smartphones pick up and relay.
+They don’t know their own location.
 GPS trackers contain satellite receivers and cellular modems that calculate and transmit coordinates independently.
 This distinction matters because Bluetooth trackers stop working once your dog moves beyond smartphone range.

 We tested this difference directly.
 An AirTag on a dog collar in downtown San Francisco updated location every 2-5 minutes thanks to the massive density of iPhones.
 The same AirTag on a trail in the Sierra Nevada foothills?
 Went dark for over 3 hours until a hiker with an iPhone passed within Bluetooth range.